shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Bond Affinity

-You gain affinity for spells in your bonded schools, manipulating them to your will.
+You gain affinity for your bending trick spells, manipulating them to your will.
 You gain 2 Bond Affinity options from the list below.
 You learn more as you level up, as shown in the class table.
-You can apply as many Bond Affinity options to a spell as you want, but only as long as the resulting total doesn’t go over your Mana Spend Limit.
-You can only apply Bond Affinity options to spells in your bonded schools.
+You can apply as many Bond Affinity options to a bending trick as you want, but only as long as the resulting total after cost reductions doesn’t go over your Mana Spend Limit.
+You can only apply Bond Affinity options to your bending trick spells.
 MP spent on Bond Affinity options count against your Mana Spend Limit.

 -   Powerful: 1 MP.
 Increase healing, damage, or temporary hp of the spell by 1.
 -   Reuse: 1 MP.
 The next time you cast this spell, it costs 2 MP less to cast, minimum 0.